How to Convert A Portrait Video to Landscape

 The common way to convert vertically oriented videos to landscape format is to simply crop the video, but if you choose to use this method be aware that you'll probably lose around two-thirds of the shot.

-Double click on Filmora's desktop icon on your PC or Mac to start the program.
-Once the welcome screen appears, set the project aspect ratio to 16:9 (Widescreen) and click on the Full Feature Mode to start your new project.
+Double click on Filmora9's desktop icon on your PC or Mac to start the program.
+Once the welcome screen appears, click New Project to start convert video to landscape.

 If you want to edit your footage further you can do so by applying transitions, effects or creating end credits.
 Once you've finished editing your video clip, click on the Export button.
 You can choose the file format in which the file will be exported and then click Export to start exporting your video.
 Alternatively, you can choose to export your video directly to Facebook or YouTube account.
 The video will have a 16:9 aspect ratio once the Export is complete.